 The client MAY specify the continue-on-error preference, in which case the service MAY continue processing actions after a failure.
-In this case, the service MUST, regardless of the return preference, return a response containing at least the members identified by the request for which the action failed.
-Such members MUST be annotated with term Core.DataModificationException with a failedOperation value of invoke.
+In this case, the service MUST, regardless of the return preference, return a response

 If the continue-on-error preference has not been specified, and the service is unable to invoke the action against all of the entities identified by the request, then it MUST return an error response and MUST NOT apply the action to any of the members of the collection.